Logiqx/gps-guides/guidance/garmin/analysis/README.md

 ![export-app-highlighted](img/export-app-highlighted.png)

-One final way to copy the FIT files from your watch is to connect the watch to your computer using the USB charge cable and navigating to the Garmin Activity folder.
+One final way to acquire the FIT files from your Garmin watch is to connect it to your computer using the USB charge cable and navigating to the Garmin Activity folder.

 ![usb-storage](img/usb-storage.png)